 - The operations building, substation area, battery area and temporary construction area were input using a finished surface level digital elevation model (DEM) supplied by LD Eng Pty Ltd on 25 June 2020.
 These areas were assumed to be impervious with infiltration losses set to IL = 1 mm and CL = 0 mm/h and a Manning's 'n' of 0.02 was applied.
 Apart from these areas and the filling of the farm dam, there are no other changes to the finished surface levels across the Site; - Internal access roads will be constructed to follow existing surface topography, but were assumed to be impervious and the infiltration losses set to IL = 1 mm and CL = 0 mm/h and a Manning's 'n' of 0.025 (unsealed road) was applied; - The perimeter security (chain wire) fence was assumed to be 70 percent blocked with debris; - Planting of the vegetation screening will result in mounding approximately 400 mm above the natural surface which would fully block much of the overland flow which is typically up to 200 mm deep in the 1% AEP flood event.
 After discussions with the Proponent, it was agreed that between the trees the mounds would be removed such that there is a maximum of 50 percent blockage.
 A schematic of the mounding is shown in Figure 4-6; - Culvert crossings were added at locations where proposed internal tracks will cross existing drains.
 The sizing of these were iterated in the flood model to ensure sufficient capacity so as not to cause off-site impacts.
-The location and size of these culverts are shown on Figure 4-5; and - It is proposed to bury cabling and hence this aspect was not included in the model.
+The location and size of these culverts are shown on Figure 4-5.
+Subsequent to the sizing of the culverts in the model, the Proponent has proposed prefabricated bridges rather than pipe culverts at the two crossing on the East West drain.
+The bridges provide a larger waterway area than the modelled pipe culverts and hence are suitable.
+Therefore updating the flood model to reflect these changes was not required; and - It is proposed to bury cabling and hence this aspect was not included in the model.